ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 [![LoggingPatterns.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/linux/x86_64/jdk-17/LoggingPatterns/plot/energy.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/linux/x86_64/jdk-17/LoggingPatterns/plot/energy.svg?raw=true)

-*This plot represents the mean power consumption for each JVM after subtracting the baseline measurements, including the 90% confidence level error.*
+*This plot represents the mean energy consumption for each JVM after subtracting the baseline measurements, including the 90% confidence level error.*

 While certain logging patterns are more efficient than others (e.g., based on these tests, examples include `garded_unparameterized`, `lambda_local`, `lambda_heap`, `ungarded_unparameterized`, etc.), it is noteworthy that the energy consumption of each JVM to execute the same code varies significantly.

 ### Throwing Exception Patterns

-Similar to logging, the creation, throwing, and handling of exceptions introduce additional runtime overhead, impacting both the performance and power consumption of software applications.
+Similar to logging, the creation, throwing, and handling of exceptions introduce additional runtime overhead, impacting both the performance and energy consumption of software applications.

 This program measures different exception throwing patterns.
 It involves a total of 100,000 iterations, and in each iteration, a different type of exception is thrown when the execution stack reaches a specific depth (in this case, 1024).
-It is worth noting that the depth of the call stack can also impact performance, and the time spent on filling in the stack trace (abbreviated first) dominates the associated costs.
+It is worth noting that the depth of the call stack can also impact performance, and the time spent on filling in the stack trace (abbreviated `first`) dominates the associated costs.

 Source code: [ThrowExceptionPatterns.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/ThrowExceptionPatterns.java)